lalaithan/programming-journal/README.md

 ##### Final Working Solution

 Since there aren't many vowels to store, a hash named `changes` can be used to store what each vowel should change to.
 There is still a need to store all the `vowels` into a string to use as a check.
 Store an enumeration into a variable called `new_word`.
 To set up the enumeration, run the `split` method on the incoming `string` value, dividing at every character.
 Run the `map` method on the resulting array and name each value `char`.
 Use an `ifelse` statement to check if `char` is also in `vowels`.
 If it isn't, then return the value of `char` (to be stored in the string `new_word`).
 If it is, use `char` to locate the value the new letter should be in `changes` and return the value of `char`.
-At the conclusion of the method, run `new_word`
+At the conclusion of the method, run `join` (joining at every character) on `new_word` and `return` the result.

 ---